Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

 Right, no one would deny that.
-I certainly wouldn't say Milei is completely unaware—he clearly knows about this project and has publicly supported it.
-It's just that now he may regret it, but that does not change the fact that he indeed supported it.
+I certainly wouldn't say Milei was completely unaware—he clearly knew about this project and publicly supported it.
+It’s just that he may regret it now, but that does not change the fact that he did support it.

 But this is a separate issue; the real key question is: how should this money be handled?
-I just want to remind you that you must seriously consider the issue of fairness.
-This project has been unfair from the start; no one can deny that.
+I just want to remind you that you must seriously consider the fairness issue.
+This project has been very unfair from the beginning; no one can deny that.
 So when cleaning up the mess, you cannot choose a similarly unfair plan.

 Indeed, the simplest approach is to directly inject the money back into the market and then walk away, letting those gamblers mess around by themselves.
-But a fairer, less criticized, and more responsible approach should be to account for the losses and find a way to return this money to the affected people.
-Moreover, the entire process must be slow because the amount involved is too large; it cannot be rushed.
+But a more fair, less criticized, and more responsible approach should be to calculate the losses and find a way to return this money to the affected people.
+Moreover, the entire process must be slow, as the amount involved is too large; it cannot be rushed.

 I do not want to take over your 100 million dollar mess.
 But I do hope that those who lost money can get some of it back.
 So I can only offer my thoughts and tell you what I think is the fairest solution.
 The final decision still has to be made by you, and you must bear the consequences—this is your responsibility.